 The Food and Drug Administration’s basic formula for calculating protein needs is .8 grams of protein for every kilogram of body weight.
 If you’re an average guy of average weight, that’s 56 daily grams of protein.
 For a woman, it’s 46 grams.
 And if you’re pregnant or nursing, that number bumps up to 71.
 Even then, it’s easy to get your protein RDA.
 The fact is, most Americans get twice that.
 This is not a case of more being better.
 Too much protein can up the risk of nasties from heart disease to impaired kidney function.
 You want your heart to keep beating and your filtration system to be in optimal condition.

 To me, fake meats are too close to the real animal deal.
-I prefer my protein unprocessed and plant-based, by way of beans like chickpeas (15 grams per 1-cup serving) and lentils—(18 grams per 1 cup serving), nuts (5 grams in a small, delicious handful) and whole grains like oats (6 protein grams per 1/2 cup serving) and my favorite surprise protein source, quinoa.
-It looks like a grain, but is really a grass, cooks up quick, is mild-flavored, fun in the mouth, versatile as hell and half a cup has a dozen protein grams.
-Even my favorite vegetable broccoli contains protein (4 grams per serving).
+I prefer my protein unprocessed and plant-based, by way of beans like chickpeas (15 grams per 1-cup serving) and lentils—(18 grams per 1 cup serving), nuts (5 grams in a small, delicious handful), whole grains like oats (6 protein grams per 1/2 cup serving), and my favorite surprise protein source: quinoa.
+It looks like a grain, but is really a grass, cooks up quick, is mild-flavored, fun in the mouth, versatile as hell, and half a cup has a dozen protein grams.
+Even my favorite vegetable, broccoli, contains protein (4 grams per serving).

 This should (you’d think), put the whole “enough protein” myth to rest, but it won’t.
 Would that I had a dollar for every time it came up.
 I could afford to buy an organic soy cappuccino every day for an entire year (thus ensuring I’d be getting at least 7 daily grams of protein without even trying).